Puyuma/puyuma-core/README.md

 ##Calibration

-You must do the calibration before first time initiating the mobile controller.
+You must do the calibration before first time initiating the controller.

 ###1.
 Intrinsic calibration